-The Qualifying stage will be held at the Smart Factory Exhibition at the NEC in Birmingham.
-It will be held as half day events with morning and afternoon sessions over the 5th and 6th of June.
+The Qualifing stage will be held at the Smart Factory Exhibition at the NEC in Birmingham.
+It will be held as single day events across the two days - 4th & 5th of June.
+You will be notified on which day you are needed to attend.

-An additional training session for this stage will be held on the 15th May.
+An additional training session will be held on the 15th May.
 This will be done remotely over Microsoft Teams and will be from 09:30 - 15:00.

-In addition to this a basic run through will be given on the day to allow competitors to become comfortable with the robots.
+A basic run through will be given on the day to allow competitiors to become comfortable with the robots.
 Each team will then be assigned to a robot cell and given the task to be completed and submitted by the time stated by the FANUC team.